collectionsasdata/collectionsasdata.github.io/facet4.md

 3. versioning and/or revision history
 4. ability to share among multiple people

-We experimented with a number of crowdsourcing tools, including [Omeka/Scripto](https://github.com/omeka/plugin-Scripto), [Omeka/Scribe](https://github.com/ui-libraries/Scribe), and [Scribe Project](http://scribeproject.github.io/).
+We experimented with a number of crowdsourcing tools, including [**Omeka/Scripto**](https://github.com/omeka/plugin-Scripto), [**Omeka/Scribe**](https://github.com/ui-libraries/Scribe), and [**Scribe Project**](http://scribeproject.github.io/).
 However, we quickly realized that the team we were assembling was small enough to rely on more modest tools.

 We ended up using Google Sheets as the primary tool.
 We used dual monitors to ensure that the person creating the dataset can easily see the scanned page as well as the spreadsheet.

-For [the historic prison data](https://diglib.amphilsoc.org/data), our first major step toward thinking of our collections as data, we were lucky to have two talented and devoted volunteers: Kristina Frey and Michelle Ziogas.
+For [**the historic prison data**](https://diglib.amphilsoc.org/data), our first major step toward thinking of our collections as data, we were lucky to have two talented and devoted volunteers: Kristina Frey and Michelle Ziogas.
 Kristina assisted in the early stages of the project, and Michelle did the majority of the dataset work.

 ## 4. Share the docs